lenaschoenburg/onyx-rethinkdb/README.md

 ### Task bundle

 Instead of writing the catalog and lifecycle entries by hand you can also use a task bundle.
-Require the helpers and rethinkdb:
+Require the helpers and query builder:

 ```
 (:require [onyx.job :as job]